I’ve watched enough horror movies to become familiar with one theme: Satan is the bad guy who shows up and wrecks. yo. shit.

 I’ve discovered a more boring truth:

-Most people are just concerned about themselves.
+People are mostly concerned about themselves.

 Rarely anyone is actively trying to be a bad person.